The Expanse's cancellation is a damn tragedy

 The real tragedy is this premature end comes as the show has really hit its stride.
 It's five episodes into its third season and the stakes -- both personal and system wide -- couldn't be higher.
 There's also the underlying alien "proto molecule" (just go with it) storyline that is just starting to ramp up.
 It's unclear how the rest of the season could play out, but fans could be left with a lot of cliffhangers that are left unaddressed.

-Deadline also reported that the creators of the show, Alcon Television Group, intend to shop the show around.
-A spokesman for Alcon couldn't immediately reached for comment.
+Deadline also reported the creators of the show, Alcon Television Group, intend to shop it around.
+A spokesman for Alcon couldn't immediately be reached for comment.

 For any streaming service looking for an injection of credibility and rabid -- although apparently, not large enough -- fan base -- it appears "The Expanse" is up for grabs.